Why energy bills are increasing

 The recovery has seen demand soar accordingly, with further strain placed on global supplies by the bitter winter experienced in the northern hemisphere in 2020/21 and by the balmy summer just experienced in Asia, particularly in China, where demand for air-conditioning units to cope with the sticky heat skyrocketed.

-A relatively windless summer in Europe and droughts in Brazil also meant that the amount of renewable energy generated by turbines and hydropower for storage was lower than anticipated.
+A relatively windless summer in Europe and droughts in Brazil also meant that the amount of green energy generated by turbines and hydropower for storage was lower than anticipated.

 Russian gas giant Gazprom, while still honouring its long-term contractual commitments, declined to replenish its storage sites in Europe to the usual extent in order to protect itself against market fluctuations and the gradual closure of the Groningen fields in the Netherlands also had an impact.

-Another factor coming into play, according to the International Energy Agency (IEA), has been the delay to crucial infrastructure repairs because of the pandemic.
+Another factor coming into play, according to the International Energy Agency (IEA), was the delay to crucial infrastructure repairs because of the pandemic.

 “The Covid-19 lockdowns pushed some maintenance work from 2020 into 2021, which weighed on supply at a time when demand was recovering,” the IEA said.